HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### User Stories

-*Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*
-As an operator of the DSS, I found unconsented data in the DSS that must be removed, to protect user's privacy.

-As a user of the DSS, I would like to know what bundles have been deleted, so I can keep my personal index up-to-date.
+* As a user of the DSS, I would like to know what bundles have been deleted, so I can keep my personal index up-to-date.

-## Scientific "guardrails" [optional]

-*Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*
+* As a data wrangler of the DSS, I need to remove data from the DSS, because there was no consent from the donor to share the data.

 ## Detailed Design

-*Explain the design in sufficient detail such that the implementation and (if appropriate) the interaction with existing DCP software are both reasonably clear.*

 ### Reasons